Dimitris Maniatis of Upstream tells us about protecting the transactions of mobile users in emerging markets from malware and other threats.

-Dimitris Maniatis: In testing times like this, even if you were oblivious before, you come to realize what the most important things are in life, health and family.
-I am in the fortunate position to say that my family and myself are all well, and we are staying safe as we are hopefully approaching the end of this situation.
+Dimitris Maniatis: In testing times like this, even if you were oblivious before, you come to realize what the most important things are in life, health, and family.
+I am in a fortunate position to say that my family and myself are all well, and we are staying safe as we are hopefully approaching the end of this situation.
 Our people at Upstream are all well as we have been all working from home for the most part of the year.
 We have all learned new things during the lockdowns and came to discover new collaborative realities, i.e. how to home school your 6-year-old after a board meeting.

 Tell us about you, your career, how you joined Upstream.